igiann/LinuxSetup/README.md

   - Fonts

 # Codecs and Codes
  - git
  - All the nececery compiler

 # Mendeley

-# Power managment
+# Multimedia
+ - OBS
+ - Kazam